shaon6009/shaon6009/README.md

 <hr>
 <img align="right" height="150" src="https://raw.githubusercontent.com/shaon6009/shaon6009/refs/heads/main/giphy.webp"  />
   About Me:
-A lively, fun-loving AI enthusiast driven by a passion for coding and discovery.
-My journey into AI sparked with J.A.R.V.I.S.
-(Just A Rather Very Intelligent System) from Iron Man, and I've been hooked ever since!
-I love exploring how tech can solve real-world problems, and I'm always excited to learn something new along the way...
+A passionate problem solver with a strong love for working with data and uncovering meaningful insights.
+I am deeply interested in Business Intelligence and Data Analysis, where I enjoy transforming raw data into clear, actionable strategies that drive better decision-making.
+My curiosity pushes me to continuously explore patterns, trends, and data-driven solutions to real-world challenges.

+Inspired by J.A.R.V.I.S.
+(Just A Rather Very Intelligent System) from Iron Man, my journey into technology and AI began with a fascination for intelligent systems.
+Today, I am focused on building a strong foundation in data and analytics while steadily progressing toward my goal of becoming an AI Engineer.
+I am always eager to learn, experiment, and create innovative solutions that combine data, intelligence, and real-world impact.

 <!-- ###  Currently Working On:
 -  **Learning:** LLMs, NLP, Generative AI, Transformers, Deep Learning